github/docs/content/developers/overview/github-developer-program.md

 * An integration in production or development using the GitHub API.
 * An email address where GitHub users can contact you for support.

+<h3>improve your technical skills.... and then crack the whole world</h3>